 The following list is based on my own personal experience, with links to the accumulated experience of contributors to Tripadvisor ().

 Tel-Aviv’s attractions are spread over a large area, so you will most likely use a taxi to get around.
 Most of the hotels are located on the beach strip, along Hayarkon Street and they are walking distance from the shore and many restaurants.
-A cluster of small Boutique hotels can be found along Rotschild Boulevard.
+A cluster of small Boutique hotels can be found along Rothschild Boulevard .

-And again, If a family, perhaps you would prefer to rent a Vacation Rental () or track a spot in .
+And again, if a family, you might prefer to rent a flat.
+Such can be found on Tripadvisor’s list of Vacation Rental () or in .

 A tour in Israel is not complete without a few days in the north.

 In the north, your choice where to stay depends on whether you are heading to the northwest or northeast of the country.

 If you are traveling around the Sea of Galilee, the Upper Jordan Valley, and up the Golan Heights , the most luxurious place to stay would be at the Mizpe Hayamim Spa Resort () (my favorite hotel in all of Israel!).

 The Scots Hotel () in Tiberias , is also quite luxurious, as well as the new U Boutique hotel () and Galei Kinnereth Hotel ().
 On the eastern side of the Sea of Galilee, Setai , Sea of Galilee () can also be a nice option.

 Less expensive alternatives in Tiberias are Europa 1917 hotel (), Ron Beach Hotel (), Leonardo Plaza Hotel (), Leonardo Hotel (), Leonardo Club Hotel (), or “Nof Ginosar” () in the nearby kibbutz Ginosar.